-Directors are entitled to an annual fee of \$40,000 with no per meeting fees.
-The lead director is entitled to an additional annual fee of \$40,000.
-The chair of each committee is entitled to an annual fee of \$12,000 with each committee member receiving an annual fee of \$8,000 per committee.
+Non-employee directors are entitled to an annual fee of \$60,000 with no per meeting fees.
+The Lead Director is entitled to an additional annual fee of \$40,000.
+The chair of each committee is entitled to an additional annual fee of \$15,000, with the exception of the chair of the Audit Committee who is entitled to an additional annual fee of \$20,000.
+Each committee member is entitled to receiving an annual fee of \$10,000 per committee.
 All fees are paid in quarterly installments.

-Non-executive directors are reimbursed for any out-of-pocket travel expenses incurred in order to attend meetings.
+Non-employee directors are reimbursed for any out-of-pocket travel expenses incurred in order to attend meetings.
 Executive directors are not entitled to directors' compensation.